Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor/underwater.rst

 underwater
 ====================================================================================================

 `boolean`_.
+Read-only.
 Friendly access to the actor's flag that controls if the actor is under water.

 .. _`boolean`: ../../../lua/type/boolean.html